abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/08-Implement Azure Functions.md

 <validation step="cd925c8a-afaf-4fdc-8ce1-8557195ba7e5" />

 ## Summary
-In this exercise, we created a Function app and developed an HTTP-triggered function.
+In this exercise, we created a Function App and developed an HTTP-triggered function.
 We then tested the function to ensure it was triggered correctly and performed as expected.
 Throughout the exercise, we gained hands-on experience in setting up serverless applications and testing HTTP-triggered functions in a cloud environment.

 ## Review
 In this lab, you have completed:
-- Created a Function app
+- Created a Function App
 - Created a HTTP triggered function and test

 ## Reference link